mindspore-ai/docs/tutorials/experts/source_en/parallel/pynative_shard_function_parallel.md

 ### Running the Code

-Currently MindSpore can pull up distributed parallel tasks through both multi-process startup and mpirun.
+Currently MindSpore can pull up distributed parallel tasks through both rank table startup and mpirun.

-#### Multi-process Startup
+#### rank table Startup

-Distributed parallelism can be initiated by multi-process when executing on Ascend and there is no subGroup communication.
+Distributed parallelism can be initiated by rank table when executing on Ascend and there is no subGroup communication.

 > Model parallelism generates sub-Group communication when there are dimensions of an object that are not sliced full or for which at least two dimensions are sliced.
 >